valerieding/Happiness-Map-App/README.md

 Stats:
 The stats page is a convenient way for a user to look back on his/her recent votes and posts.
 It contains several visualizations, including:
-- a trendline of a user's happiness levels over time (based on their votes)
+- a trendline of a user's happiness levels over time (based on up to 50 of their most recent votes) which can be filtered by time
 - a user's recent posts
-- a user's campus map, which shows a user's personal happiness votes and where they took place
+- a user's campus map, which shows a user's personal happiness votes and where they took place and which can also be filtered by time
 - a bar graph of a user's votes by day of week, which shows a user's average happiness level for each day
 - a bar graph of a user's votes by time of day, which shows a user's average happiness level for each hour of the past day